Unboxed-Software/solana-course/content/transfer-hook.md

-    /// Create an `ExtraAccountMeta` from a list of seed configurations
+    /// Create an `ExtraAccountMeta` PDA from a list of seeds

-    /// This represents a PDA

     pub fn new_with_seeds(